blukatdevelopment/UnchainedWorldsOld/keeper_info/monsters/monstrosity.md

 `Needlenose, Size: large, HP: 28(2d12+4), AC: 14, Speed: 30ft, 30ft swim [16,11,15,5,10,3], Beak +3 2d8+3 piercing`
 - Brain Pith: Target one grappled creature.
 DC 14 STR save, or they take 4d8+3 piercing damage.
 If this kills the creature, the needlenose consumes their brain and gains an intelligence of 12 for the next 24 hours.

+## Chameleoid
+Appearing vaguely humanoid, this creature is monstrous than any beast folk, having a mind that is nearly feral.
+Their bulging eyes can turn in independent directions, and their three-fingered hands are capable of grasping objects.
+Their most distinguishing feature is the ability to blend into their surroundings.

+`Chameleoid, Size: large, HP: 28(2d12+4), AC: 14, Speed: 30ft [16,11,15,5,10,3], Spear +5 1d8+3 piercing`
+- Multi-attack: May make two slam attacks
+- Cammoflage: The Chameleoid's skin changes color to match it's surroundings.
+A creature must succeed a DC 17 perception to spot a cammoflaged Chameleoid in waiting.

+## Raystalker
+This creature resembles a mantaray and flies using it's cloak-like fins.
+It's barbed tail can deliver a deadly poison.
+They often feed on birds and small animals.

+`Raystalker, Size: large, HP: 20(2d8+4), AC: 12, Speed: 60ft fly [14,14,14,3,10,3], Tail +3 1d8+3 piercing 1d8+3 poison`
+- Flyby: Raystalkers do not provoke attacks of opportunity while flying

+## Manface Silkworm
+The larval form of a dragon beetle, the manface silkworm is a 10ft long work with a special organ on it's front that can morph into the shape of a human face, move to talk, and even has false lungs and vocal cords to produce sounds.
+When humanoids are close to it, it will rear up and attempt to appear as a humanoid.

+`Manface Silkworm, Size: large, HP: 8(2d4), AC: 10, Speed: 20ft [10,14,10,10,10,3], Stinger +3 1d4 piercing 3d4 poison`
+- Silk spray: DC 14 STR save, or creature is restrained and can only escape by using their action to succeed a DC 14 STR check.

+## Dragon Beetle
+This beatle's horn is shaped like a roaring dragon, and it can produce a stream of flame from the horn's tip as if a dragon breathing flames.
+Dragon beetles often hoard shiny objects or dung, and are intelligent.

+`Dragon Beetle, Size: large, HP: 56(4d10+16), AC: 17, Speed: 30ft 30ft fly [18,14,18,14,10,3], Bite +6 2d8+4 piercing autograpple`
+- Flame Lance(recharged 5-6): 30ft long, 5ft wide spray of fire.
+DC 13 DEX save to halve 3d6 fire damage.